Evaluating the jet/accretion coupling of Aql X-1: probing the contribution of accretion flow spectral components: Results

 We note that X2 and X4 both show a significant black body component in their spectra and occur during the softening of the soft and hard colour.
 However, this is not apparent for X13, X14 and X15, which occur after the X-ray colours appear levelled.
 Furthermore, no significant black body component has been identified for observation X3, which occurs during the spectral softening as well.
 Therefore, we cannot determine a connection between the transitions of the spectral state and the presence of a significant black body component in the XRT spectra.
 We return to this point in the Section \ref{sec:discussion}.

 As elaborated in Section \ref{sec:datamethod}, we checked the light curves of the individual X-ray observations for Type-I bursts.
 We find a Type-I burst in one of the observations, namely in observation X3.
-Interestingly, the thermal component is not detected in this observation with the burst included, and removing the burst does not affect the parameter values for the composite and Comptonised model significantly.
+However, the thermal component is not detected in this observation with the burst included, and removing the burst does not affect the parameter values for the composite and Comptonised model significantly.
 For our analysis we have removed the burst in this observation using \texttt{XSELECT} and present the results accordingly.

-For the observations where the Comptonised model fits significantly better, we determine the $3\sigma$ upper limit of the black body flux as explained in Section \ref{sec:datamethod}, by determining the flux where the fit statistic increased (i.e. worsened) by $\Delta \chi^{2}$ = 9.
+For the observations where the composite model does not fit significantly better, we determine the $3\sigma$ upper limit of the black body flux as explained in Section \ref{sec:datamethod}, by determining the flux where the fit statistic increased (i.e. worsened) by $\Delta \chi^{2}$ = 9.
 We show the total flux in the composite model, the flux values for both components and the ratio between the thermal flux and the total flux in Figure \ref{fig:flux}.

 We note that the total soft X-ray flux initially increases until MJD 55154.
 The contribution of the \texttt{diskbb} component to the total flux also increases, which coincides with the spectral softening we note in Figure \ref{fig:HR}.
 For observations X2 and X4, where the thermal component is detected, the X-ray flux calculated for the \texttt{diskbb} component is around 26.2 to 53.2 percent of the total X-ray flux, respectively.
 After MJD 55154, the total flux remains somewhat constant until around MJD 55157.
 The flux then increases again, reaching a peak around MJD 55161, with XRT observations stopping after MJD 55164 due to Sun constraints.
 Using the \textit{RXTE} ASM count rate as presented in \cite{2010ApJ...716L.109M..MJ}, we confirm that the soft X-ray emission (2-10 keV) peaks around this time and decays afterwards.
 After MJD 55154, the \texttt{diskbb} component contributes considerably less to the total X-ray flux.
 The majority of XRT observations following MJD 55154 only have upper limits for the \texttt{diskbb} flux.
 For observations X13 to X15, where the thermal component is detected again, the \texttt{diskbb} component only contributes around 2.8 to 4.0 percent of the total X-ray flux.
 Therefore, the flux of the \texttt{nthcomp} component contributes substantially to the total flux overall.
 For most observations the flux for the \texttt{nthcomp} component is at least 91.6 to 99.7 percent of the total soft X-ray flux, considering the upper limit flux values for the \texttt{diskbb} component.